Ground Crew Project

 The Ground Crew Project is a UFO religion based in the United States.
-It was founded in the 1980s by Sheldan Nidle, moved operations online in 1996, and later split into the "Ground Crew" and "Planetary Activation Organisation".
+It was founded in the 1980s by Sheldan Nidle, moved operations online in 1996, and later split into the "Ground Crew" and "Planetary Activation Organization".
 It has been described as an optimistic UFO religious group that believes the Earth is on the verge of a cosmic transformation.
 According to adherents, such a transformation was expected to happen as the Earth passed through the high energy properties of a "photon belt" in the 1990s.
-Members say the religion's aim is to prepare humanity for large-scale, first contact between Earth and the "Galactic Federation", which they claimed is an extraterrestrial organization which will help in the supposed transformation.
+Members say the religion's aim is to prepare humanity for large-scale, first contact between Earth and the Galactic Federation, which they claimed is an extraterrestrial organization which will help in the supposed transformation.
 Members of the group are being prepared to play key roles as intermediaries between the claimed extraterrestrials and the population of Earth.
 Even after failed predictions, the group believes contact will happen "as soon as possible" and they must assist in 'raising' mankind beforehand.

 Sheldan Nidle

 Sheldan Nidle claims he had extraterrestrial and UFO experiences shortly after his birth on November 11, 1946.
-Claiming he was contacted by ETs from the planet Sirius, Nidle stated that his experiences consisted of such events as telepathic communication, being taught aboard spacecraft, and gaining knowledge from 'direct core implants'.
+Nidle claims he was contacted by extraterrestrials (ETs) from the planet Sirius, stating that his experiences consisted of such events as telepathic communication, being taught aboard spacecraft, and gaining knowledge from 'direct core implants'.
 In 1994 he published a book You're Becoming a Galactic Human in which he describes a boyhood encounter with extraterrestrials who landed in his backyard.
 Since 1955, he has claimed to be in regular communication with ETs through telepathy and 'direct core knowledge inserts'.
-However, he states that when he was 14 years old, he put an end to extraterrestrial communication because he was expected to fulfil his mission as a 'star seed from Sirius', and there was too much conflict between terrestrial and extraterrestrial knowledge.
+However, he states that when he was 14 years old, he ended extraterrestrial communication because he was expected to fulfil his mission as a 'star seed from Sirius', and there was too much conflict between terrestrial and extraterrestrial knowledge.
 He then became vice-president of the Amateur Astronomers Club and worked on a film on Nikola Tesla.

 He attended Ohio University and University of Southern California, graduating with an M.A. in Southeast Asian government and an M.A. in American politics and international public administration.
 After beginning a PhD program, he left this to research alternative energy sources.
 He claims he was contacted again in the mid-80s by extraterrestrial forces, namely the "Galactic Federation", whom he now represents as a lecturer.